 This clause gives guidelines for participants physically present in a meeting with remote participation.

-9.1 In order to increase voice quality, only one microphone should be on (open) at a given time in the meeting room, and physically present participants shall speak close to (and in front of) the microphone.
+9.1 In order to increase voice quality, only one microphone should be on (open) at a given time in the meeting room, and physically present participants are asked to speak close to (and in front of) the microphone.

 10 Guidelines for persons with disabilities or with specific needs